-To qualify for the main home exclusion, the IRS states “If you used and owned the property as your principal residence for an aggregated 2 years out of the 5-year period ending on the date of sale, you have met the ownership and use tests for the exclusion.”
+To qualify for the main home exclusion, the IRS states, “If you used and owned the property as your principal residence for at least 2 years out of the 5-year period ending on the date of sale, you have met the ownership and use tests for the exclusion.”

-When reporting a property that has been used as both a rental and a primary residence, you will need to include a Form 4797 and a Sale of Main Home Worksheet on your tax return.
+When reporting a property that has been used as both a rental and a primary residence, you may need to include both a Form 4797 and a Sale of Main Home Worksheet on your tax return if part of the property is treated as a separate rental or business portion.

 How do I report this within the program?